What are the Risk Factors of Diabetic Foot?

 • Wounded or irritated feet

-Poor blood circulation is a kind of vascular disease in which blood doesn’t flow to your feet effectively.
+Poor blood circulation in diabetic foot disease is usually caused by peripheral artery disease, a form of atherosclerotic vascular disease.
 Poor circulation can also result into difficult for ulcers to heal.

 High blood sugar level can interrupt the healing the process of an infected foot ulcers, therefore blood sugar management is critical.
 On the other nerve damage is a long-term impact and can result into loss of feeling in your feet.
 Damaged nerve make you feel like tingly and painful along with reducing sensitivity to foot pain and results in painless wounds that can ultimately lead to ulcers.